abinit/abinit/doc/mkdocs-tutorials/rf1.md

 In the present material, the directionality of the electric field has no influence.
-We note that there are still three acoustic mode, below 1cm^-1, while the optic modes have the correct degeneracies : two TO modes at 344.3 cm^-1, and one LO mode at 379.6 cm^-1 .
+We note that there are still three acoustic mode, below 1cm^-1, while the optic modes have the correct degeneracies: two TO modes at 344.3 cm^-1, and one LO mode at 379.6 cm^-1 .

 These values can be compared to experimental (361 cm^-1 , 402 cm^-1) as well